swch/strivve-docs-nextjs/src/pages/integrations/cardlinks/index.md

 ### Input File Fields
 The upload file format must have the following schema that can support rows of up to 1000 Cardholders.
 A template file is available for download from the Portal for reference.

 For security, the Partner Portal supports a PGP-encrypted file.
 To encrypt the file, the key pair is generated via the Portal that is to be used.

-The Portal as accepts non-encrypted files; however, that method is targeted for testing containing test card data.
+The Portal also accepts unencrypted files; however, this method is intended for testing purposes only, using test card data.
+Because unencrypted files pose a security risk, we strongly recommend against generating or storing CSV files containing real customer card data in an unencrypted format.

 | Field Name | Description |
 |---|---|